6th Grade Expedition, March 27th to March 30th, 2019

 Friday, March 29 - Morning geology hike along the canyon, then a parting feast at a local restaurant.
 For those staying for the optional day: swimming, fishing and more camping.

-Saturday, March 30 - Visit the Texas History Museum and tour the State Capitol, then head home.
+Saturday, March 30 - Leisure time at Inks Lake, tour the State Capitol in Austin, then head home.

 Boys should not bring with them anything that has an on/off switch.